-The Bank is subject to federal income tax, California franchise tax, Texas franchise tax, and Washington state tax.
-Federal income tax returns for the years ended on or after December 31, 2015 are open to audit by the federal authorities, California and Texas returns for the years ended on or after December 31, 2014 are open to audit by state authorities.
+The Bank is subject to federal income tax, California franchise tax, and various other states.
+Federal income tax returns for the years ended on or after December 31, 2015 are open to audit by the federal authorities, California and other state returns for the years ended on or after December 31, 2014 are open to audit by state authorities.